marton-nagy-marton/de1_hws_assignments/Term1/README.md

 ### Materialized views

 The views for the first two questions are also implemented in a materialized view form.
 The materialized views are implemented using stored proceedures.
 They are updated (more precisely, re-built from scratch) by the `UpdateMVs` event scheduled once a day at midnight.

+### Charts

+As you could see above, I have created a couple of charts to provide intuitive answers to my analytical questions.
+Note however, that these answers are merely intuitive - that is they are just there to provide a first impression on what might be going on, but for a clear answer, more sophisticated analysis would be needed.
+Also, these charts were created mainly for me to practice charting in Python for one of my other courses.
+So they are included here only because they use the same data as my term project.

 # A note on what happened to IMDb...